NSoiffer/MathCAT/README.md

  - b
  - c
 ```
-Notice that the strings don't need to be quoted in this form.
+Notice that the strings don't need to be quoted in this form (although some text requires quotes).

 The dictionary in the more verbose form looks like:
 ```